szbeni/rcloader/README.md

 To load a script with RCLoader:
 - Click on the RCLoader icon in the toolbar.
 This will open the options page of the RCLoader.
 - Insert your script's json file link file into RCLoader.
 For example: https://raw.githubusercontent.com/szbeni/rcloader/master/samples/fadeinout/fadeinout.json
-- Wait 3 sec until the RCLoader loads your script.
+- Wait 3 sec until RCLoader loads your script.
 - Enjoy.